DavesCodeMusings/ftpdlite/ANNOUNCE.md

 ## What else is there?
 It's probably got bugs I don't know about, but for the case of a single user uploading and downloading files, it works.
 Tested clients include: _FileZilla_ (with simultaneous connections set to 1), _curl_, _wget_, and  _tnftp_.
 (Windoze _ftp.exe_ works too, but not behind a firewall.)

 Using asyncio means it does handle multiple sessions, but only one session per client IP address.
-And it only supports a single account username/password.
 So still limited in some ways.

 There are some extra features built into the SITE command.
 Together with the _tnftp_ client's extra commands, it makes for a rather sublime remote file management experience.
 The sample session below demonstrates some of the functionality.